Sarkutz/dotfiles/.dotfiles/backups/README.rst

 - Let Vim swap files (and similar "lock" files) be shared so that others know if this file is being edited on another device.

-Syncthing Shares for all Syncthing clients)-
+Syncthing Shares (for all Syncthing clients)-

-- Syncthing folders' local path go under :file:`public/file-share/`
+- Syncthing folders' local path could be anywhere.
 - Setup folder sharing as per `Design: Folder Level`_ and `Design: Syncthing Folders`_.

+Nested Syncthing folders-

+- Add the nested subfolders to :code:`.stignore` and share them as a separate Syncthing folder.
+Precise control on who to share with.
+- Share the "super" folder.
+The destination ignores the subfolder by adding it in :code:`.stignore`.
+Destination can ignore unnecessary (perhaps large) folders.

 Config: Borg Backups